The Real-time Updates API is is capable of supporting hundreds of thousands of concurrent connections.

 Every plan comes with a technical limit of max.
 500 concurrent connections per project.
 That is, at the same time, there can be a maximum of 500 open SSE connections to the same project.
 If you need more, please do contact us so we can discuss together about your needs and see how we can help you scaling.

 Even though the Real-time Updates API is not billed per se, it uses the Content Delivery API to work, so it contributes to the number of API calls to it.

 Indicatively, as many requests will be made to the Content Delivery API as there are update events received on a channel, however, the count of requests is largely independent of the number of connected clients, as long as they are all connected to exactly the same GraphQL query, with the same API token, on the same environment and draft/published version.

 Requests made to CDA/minute = Rate of updates/minute * N

-N is proportional to the overall number of open connections (the bigger the number of connections, the higher it will be), but is capped to a maximum of 15.
+N is proportional to the overall number of open connections (the bigger the number of connections, the higher it will be), but is generally between 2 and 10.

 Let's illustrate the count by using an example:

-The number of API calls made to the Content Delivery API in 10 minutes will be between 20 and 300.
+The number of API calls made to the Content Delivery API every minute will be between 4 and 20.